leemcgeever/Challenge/README.md

 ## Tasks

 - Find as many bugs as you can in the time tracker app and report them;
-- Write tests for all the bugs previously discovered, list and explain them.
-There are no requirements on the type of tests, it is up to you to decide what would be appropriate;
 - Define and document the acceptance criteria and testing strategy for the features described below:
   - We want to allow users to edit and delete existing sessions.
 Regarding the editing functionality they should be able to change an existing session name and duration.
   - We want to allow users to search for sessions in the list.
 They should be able to search by name or duration.
+- Write some end-to-end tests for all the bugs previously discovered, list and explain them;
+- Write some tests for the API endpoints (feel free to pick any tool/framework for this);
+- Bonus points if you manage to enahnce tests with some reporting capabilities;
+- Configure a github actions pipeline to run the tests;
+- Can you think of any non-functional tests with which you could enhance the QA coverage?
+If so, describe them (and document it).
+Bonus points if you manage to implement something;

 ### Documenting your submission